blaenk/blaenk.github.io/provider/pages/about.markdown

 I work out religiously, every other day without fail, specifically doing strength training.
 I do [squats](http://www.exrx.net/WeightExercises/Quadriceps/BBFullSquat.html), [overhead presses](http://www.exrx.net/WeightExercises/DeltoidAnterior/BBMilitaryPress.html), [bench presses](http://www.exrx.net/WeightExercises/PectoralSternal/BBBenchPress.html), [deadlifts](http://www.exrx.net/WeightExercises/ErectorSpinae/BBDeadlift.html), and [barbell rows](http://www.exrx.net/WeightExercises/BackGeneral/BBBentOverRow.html).
 I don't do max weight during my work outs and instead opt for a natural weight increase progression.
 That said, while I originally began with an empty bar, at the time of writing I'm at 300 lbs. on squats, bench presses, and deadlifts.
 Overhead presses are at 170 lbs.
 Barbell rows are at 200 lbs.

-[^writing]: This was at a school that required all writing to be in cursive.
-Ultimately I moved to another area where most people didn't even know how to write in cursive.
-I was relieved, but since then I've always been told that my print writing looks like cursive.
 [^tma]: This school was in a pretty affluent area which I was not from.
 I was able to attend due to my grades and collaboration between faculty from both my previous school and this new school.
 [^window]: I still remember the moment at which my curiosity sparked the question of how programs were created.
 I felt that I had some understanding of the basic functionality of various PC hardware components, but how was it that a window, with all of its buttons and functionality, came into existence?